 Execution Steps:

+For each of the three cases above, the following is executed

 1. The peer SEPP sends a Security Parameter Exchange Request message to the SEPP under test including the peer SEPP's Data-type encryption policy d', and the Modification policy m'.